troelsfrostholm/here/README.md

 `> here [bookmark-name]`

-Going to a bookmarked folder
+Going to a bookmarked folder:

 `> go [bookmark-name]`

-Listing all bookmarks and the folders they point to
+Listing all bookmarks and the folders they point to:

 `> where`

-Listing the path pointed to by a bookmark
+Listing the path pointed to by a bookmark:

 `> where bookmark-name`

-Removing a bookmark
+Removing a bookmark:

 `> del bookmark-name`